oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab3-replay-upgrade/replay-upgrade.md

     RRR01(6):SERVER COMPONENT id=CATUPPST: timestamp=2026-01-08 13:48:28 Container=RRR01 Id=6
     ...
     ```
-3. When the upgrade has finished, you will see the regular result when opening a pluggable database:
+3. When the upgrade has finished, depending on the version you have upgraded to, you might see an error:

     ```text
+    ORA-24344: A compilation error occurred while creating an object.
+    Help: https://docs.oracle.com/error-help/db/ora-24344/24344.
+00000 -  "A compilation error occurred while creating an object."
+    *Cause:    A SQL or PL/SQL compilation error occurred while creating an object.
+    *Action:   Return OCI_SUCCESS_WITH_INFO with the error code.

-    Pluggable database altered.
+    Pluggable database RRR01 altered.
     ```

 4. In order to synchronise the CDB with the PDB and to make sure everything starts properly after a reboot, stop and start the new Pluggable Database:

     ```text